shailendrapatil92/Neural-Networks-Deep-Learning/README.md

 # Neural-Networks-Deep-Learning
 This repository will contain projects related to Neural Networks, Deep Learning.

-1. Python+Basics+With+Numpy+v3.ipynb
+1. Python+Basics+With+Numpy+v3.ipynb:
 This contains basic numpy functions and how to use them, how to reshape numpy arrays .
 This also has code that shows about vectorization.

-2. Neural_Networks.ipynb
+2. Image Classification Logistic Regression:
-Simple Neurlal Network with one hidden Layer
+This folder contains Image classification using Logistic regression used as simple neural net.

-To Solve the parity bit problem.
-The desired output for the parity problem is 1 if an input pattern contains an odd number of 1's and 0 otherwise.
+3. Parity Bit Using Neural Network

-3. Logistic+Regression+with+a+Neural+Network+mindset+v4.ipynb
+Simple Neural Network with one hidden Layer to solve parity bit

-Using Logistic regression as a simple neural network and classidying if a given image is of cat or not.
+4. Image Classification Using Deep Neural Net

-4. Planar+data+classification+with+one+hidden+layer+v4.ipynb
+Image Classification using Deep Neural Network.

-Neural Network 2 layers.
+4. Planar Data Classification with one hidden layer
-Classifying the data into its corresponding labels uing a 2 layer neural network
+2 layer Neural Network.